matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 ### Building UMD modules

-Matomo use's the [Vue CLI](https://cli.vuejs.org/) to bundle advanced assets.
-There is one global configuration that is used for every plugin.
+Matomo uses the [Vue CLI](https://cli.vuejs.org/) tool to bundle advanced assets.
+There is one global configuration that is used for every Matomo plugin.

-The build process is initiated through the Matomo command, `vue:build`.
+The build process is initiated through the Matomo command `vue:build`.
 Internally, this invokes the Vue CLI service, which in turn, invokes many separate tools that process individual files.
 These tools are:

 - [the TypeScript compiler](https://www.typescriptlang.org/): used to compile TypeScript and Vue files into ES files.
 The configuration for this tool is stored in the `tsconfig.json` file in Matomo's root folder.
-Individual plugins can extend or override this file by placing their own `tsconfig.json` in their `vue` folder.
+Individual plugins can extend and/or override this file by placing their own `tsconfig.json` in their `vue` folder.
 - [ESLint](https://eslint.org/): used to lint our TypeScript, Vue and ES files.
 Currently we use the [https://github.com/airbnb/javascript](Airbnb ESlint ruleset).
 Base configuration for this tool is stored in the `eslintrc.js` file in Matomo's root folder.
 Plugins can extend or override this file by placing their own `eslintrc.js`